In Financial Services, You Can Smile Harder and Give Away Gifts, but Loyalty is Heartfelt

 Some gauge loyalty by frequency or volume of transactions.
 If these are valid measures, then the loyalty jackpot must include a good measure of profitability.
 Wouldn’t it be nice if the loyalty grand prize also included mutual liking and trust?
 If that leads to greater depth-of-relationship or share-of-wallet, then you could make a profit and smile and dispense with trinkets.

-Enter connectedness.
+let it happen Enter connectedness.
 It comes from being real sincerely.
 It lets clients get real with you, too.
 In a financial service relationship, that can be rewarding.

 Connectedness is not a common concept in financial services.
 Yet, connectedness is exactly what people seek in all trust-based business relationships.
 It is a feeling of affinity to likable, trustworthy professionals.
 Gallup studies link this emotional engagement to lower attrition and higher profits.
 I see it when investment advisors and credit unions show their true colours in, for example, brand-aligned newsletters and client events.